yczcc/libshmcache/README.md

 it is a high performance library because read mechanism is lockless. libshmcache is 100+ times faster than a remote interface such as redis.

-this project contains C library and a PHP extension.
+this project contains C library, PHP extension and Java JNI wrapper.

 Its high performance features include:
   * pthread mutex lock on write, read is lockless